Erik the Red's Land

 Erik the Red's Land (Eirik Raudes Land) was the name given by Norwegians to an area on the coast of eastern Greenland occupied by Norway in the early 1930s.
 It was named after Erik the Red, the founder of the first Norse or Viking settlements in Greenland in the 10th century.
-The Permanent Court of International Justice ruled against Norway in 1933, and the country subsequently abandoned its claims.
+The Permanent Court of International Justice ruled against Norway in the Eastern Greenland Case in 1933, and the country subsequently abandoned its claims.

-The area had once had an Inuit population, but the last member was seen in 1823 by Douglas Clavering in Clavering Island.
+The area once had an Inuit population, but the last member was seen in 1823 by Douglas Clavering on Clavering Island.
 By 1931, that part of Greenland was uninhabited and included only three main Norwegian stations (Jonsbu, Myggbukta and Antarctic Havn) and numerous smaller ones.

 Origin of the claim

 The first European settlement in Greenland was established by Norse colonists from Iceland around the year 1000.
 There were two main Norse settlements on Greenland, but both were on the southwestern coast of the island, far away from the area that later became Erik the Red's Land.
 From the 1260s the Norse colony in Greenland recognized the King of Norway as its overlord.
-When Norway was under Danish rule as part of Denmark-Norway, from 1537 until 1814, official documents made it clear that Greenland was part of Norway.
+When Norway was a part of Denmark-Norway, from 1537 until 1814, official documents made it clear that Greenland was part of Norway.
 However, contact with the settlements there was lost in the Late Middle Ages and the Norse population died out, possibly around 1500.